 It’s the time of your life to start checking off your bucket list

 Most of us are so busy during the working years that we don’t have time to do things that we really love.
-Add to it the responsibilities at home, growing children, instalment payments, ageing parents, the list of things that keep you away from your dreams is virtually endless.
-All of this changes by the time you retire.
+Add to it the responsibilities at home, growing children, installment payments, aging parents, the list of things that keep you away from your dreams is virtually endless.
+All of these changes by the time you retire.
 The job is over, children have grown up, and you have all the time in the world to do things you wanted to.

 Finally, remember that there is no better time to start planning for your retirement than today.
 The younger you start, the easier it is.
 If you start saving for retirement before you are the primary breadwinner of the house, you can afford to set aside a considerably large portion of your income towards your golden years and allow compounding to display its powers.
 Stop giving yourself excuses that you don’t have enough money to set aside for your retirement.
 The fact is, that retirement is the part of your life which needs planning and time.
 Prioritize it and create a retirement plan today!